glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 You can download all the input files by clicking on Code --> Download Zip.
 Unzip this file and go inside the docking directory.
 We will break down this tutorial into five steps.

-## 1. Obtain Proeyin and GAG Structure for docking:
+## 1. Obtain Proein and GAG Structure for docking:
 In this tutorial we will be docking a Heparan sulfate (HS) tetrasaccharide to human HS 3-O-sulfotransferase isoform 3 (3-OST-3), a key sulfotransferase that transfers a sulfuryl group to a specific glucosamine residue in HS.
 First of all, download the X-ray structure of the complex from PDB [PDB ID: 1T8U] (https://www.rcsb.org/structure/1t8u).
 Now, open the PDB Structure in PyMOL and perform the following structure manipulations:
 #### Remove crystal waters:
 Open 1t8u.pdb file in PyMOL and click non on Action --> remove waters